Kiran7007/Interview-Preparation/docs/kotlin.md

 B
 ```

-The important point is not to promise an exact order.
+- The important point is not to promise an exact order.

-`yield()` is also cancellation-aware.
+- `yield()` is also cancellation-aware.

 ```kotlin
 yield()
 ```

-can detect cancellation and stop the coroutine.
+- `yield()` can detect cancellation and stop the coroutine.

 ---

 ## What is the difference between `delay()` and `yield()`?

-`delay()`:
+- `delay()`:

 ```kotlin
 delay(1000)
 ```

-suspends for at least the requested delay period.
+- `delay()` suspends for at least the requested delay period.

-`yield()`:
+- `yield()`:

 ```kotlin
 yield()
 ```

-does not intentionally wait for a fixed amount of time.
-It gives the
+- `yield()` does not intentionally wait for a fixed amount of time.
+It
-scheduler an opportunity to run other work.
+  gives the scheduler an opportunity to run other work.

-Both are suspension points.
+- Both are suspension points.

 ---

 ## Can `withContext(Dispatchers.IO)` be nested inside `withContext(Dispatchers.IO)`?

-Technically yes:
+- Technically yes:

 ```kotlin
 withContext(Dispatchers.IO) {